 Members or guests are not permitted to visit the Lodge if any of the following apply:

-They have been infected with COVID19 and have not recovered and are not clear of the infection.
+They have been infected with COVID-19 and have not recovered and are not clear of the infection.

-They have been or recently returned from overseas and have not been through the required quarantine/isolation period and have not tested negative for COVID19.
+They have been or recently returned from overseas and have not been through the required quarantine/isolation period and have not tested negative for COVID-19.

 They are subject to a quarantine notice, self-isolation notice or similar.

-They have or may have been in contact with a known infected person and have not tested negative for COVID19 after the expiration of the incubation period (nominally 14 days).
+They have or may have been in contact with a known infected person and have not tested negative for COVID-19 after the expiration of the incubation period (nominally 14 days).

-They are unwell and/or are showing symptoms of COVID19 and have not tested negative or those test results are not yet available.
+They are unwell and/or are showing symptoms of COVID-19 and have not tested negative or those test results are not yet available.

 Lodge Visitors